Greetings Bride and Groom:

 Very Best Man______________________

-Note: VERY IMPORTANT: The best equipment available is worthless if not used properly.
 We will provide wireless microphone to the best man for the toast after everyone is seated.
 It should be held as close to the mouth as possible (1/4" is perfect) and the bottom of the microphone should point away from you as you speak.
-Unfortunately, there is a tendency, due to nerves or stress, for a person speaking to hold the microphone away from the mouth or worse, let it drop 12 to 18 inches down from the mouth.
-If this occurs no one will hear a word the individual says and a very awkward situation will occur.
-Because proximity to the speaker, only the groom or bride could drop the subtle hint for the person speaking to hold the microphone closer.
-The microphone will already be on when it is given to the person speaking.
-PLEASE DO NOT ADJUST ANY OF THE SETTINGS ON THE UNIT OR TRY AND TURN IT OFF AFTER YOU HAVE FINISHED SPEAKING.
-Leave the microphone on the head table.
-The disc jockey or in a few cases, the photographer will retrieve the unit.
+There is a tendency, due to nerves or stress, to hold the microphone away from the mouth or let it drop several inches down from the mouth.
+If this occurs only the groom or groom could drop the subtle hint for the best man to hold the microphone closer.
+The microphone will already be on when it is given to the best man.
+Please do not try and adjust any of the settings on the mic or turn it off after you have finished speaking.
+Just leave the microphone on the head table.
+The disc jockey, assistant or in a few cases, the photographer will retrieve the mic.

 Will your Maid or Matron of Honor toast as well?
 Yes____ No____